UofA-SPEAR/control-panel/README.md

 ### Arm
-Our rover features a mechanical arm that allows for 5 ranges of motion: rotation from the base of the arm, vertical movement of the entire arm, bending at the first joint, rotation at the wrist, and opening/closing the hand.
+Our rover features a mechanical arm that allows for 5 ranges of motion: rotation from the base of the arm, vertical movement of the entire arm, bending at the first joint, rotation at the wrist, wrist pitch, and opening/closing the hand.
-These are controlled using the z, x, c, v, and b keys respectively.
+These are controlled using the z, x, c, v, b, and n keys respectively.
-Press n to invert the direction of the controls.
+Press m to invert the direction of the controls.

 ### Video
 Live video is streamed by the rover's cameras and is displayed by the control panel.